NuWave Oven Pro Easy Chocolate Pecan Pie Recipe

-Boy, I am glad I did.
+And boy, am I glad that I did.
 Once I made my first one, I decided I wanted to improve it.
+I thought, "how can I improve on something that is already divinely delicious?"

 One tip for pie crust in the NuWave Oven is to bake it at its normal time and setting it on the level 8 cooking power.
 This allows a golden pie crust every time.